Islamist insurgency in Burkina Faso: 2020

-On 4 January 2020, a bus carrying mainly middle school students blew up after it ran over an explosive device between Toéni and Tougan, resulting in fourteen deaths.
-On 20 January, jihadists attacked the villages of Nagraogo and Alamou, inside Barsalogho, Sanmatenga, and massacred 36 civilians.
-The next day, the Parliament of Burkina Faso adopted a law permitting the recruitment of civilian militias called Koglweogo to fight the jihadists.
+On 4 January 2020, a bus carrying middle school students blew up after it ran over an explosive device between Toéni and Tougan, resulting in fourteen deaths.
+On 20 January, jihadist militants attacked the villages of Nagraogo and Alamou, in Barsalogho, Sanmatenga, and massacred 36 civilians.
+The next day, the Parliament of Burkina Faso passed a law permitting the recruitment of civilian militias called Koglweogo to combat the growing insurgency.
 The idea was initially proposed by president Roch Marc Christian Kaboré in November 2019.

-On 25 January, the village of Silgadji was attacked again, this time with a death toll of 39 civilians.
-Three days later, six soldiers were killed between Madjoari and Pama, in Kompienga province.
-On 12 February, two civilians were killed by jihadists in Tanwalbougou.
+On 25 January, the village of Silgadji was attacked again by militants, killing 39 civilians.
+Three days later, six Burkinabé soldiers were killed between Madjoari and Pama, in Kompienga province.
+On 12 February, two civilians were killed by jihadist militants in Tanwalbougou.

-On Sunday, 16 February, a Protestant church in Pansi was attacked by armed jihadists, who murdered 24 people (including the pastor) and wounding 20 more.
-This was a week before five people (also including a pastor) were slain in a church in the neighbouring town of Sebba.
+On 16 February, a Protestant church in Pansi was attacked by jihadist militants, who killed 24 people (including the pastor) and wounded 20 more.
+This was a week before five people (also including a pastor) were killed in a church in the neighbouring town of Sebba.

 On 29 February, Sebba was attacked again, leaving ten policemen dead.

-On 8 March, the Fulani villages of Barga-Peulh and Dinguila-Peulh, Barga department, were raided by pro-government militias, leaving forty civilians dead.
+On 8 March, the Fulani villages of Barga-Peulh and Dinguila-Peulh, Barga department, were raided by pro-government militias, whose members killed 43 civilians.

+The Fada N’Gourma shooting occurred on 7 August 2020.
+At least 20 people were killed when an unidentified gunmen attacked a cattle market in Fada N’Gourma, Gourma Province, Est Region, Burkina Faso.

-In October, around fifty refugees who had fled elsewhere tried to return to their home region, thinking that the violence had decreased.
+In October, around fifty refugees tried to return to their home region.
 Their convoy was ambushed in the middle of the night, ten kilometers from Pissila.
-25 male refugees, approximately half of the convoy, were murdered by the attackers.
+25 male refugees, approximately half of the convoy, were killed by jihadist militants.
 All women and children were spared.

 2021

-From 4–5 June, unknown militants massacred over 170 people in the villages of Solhan and Tadaryat.
+From 4–5 June, JNIM militants massacred over 170 people in the villages of Solhan and Tadaryat, the deadliest civilian attack up to that point in the war.

-On 20 August, jihadists killed 80 people in Gorgadji, including 59 civilians.
+On 20 August, jihadist militants killed 80 people in Gorgadji, including 59 civilians.

 November became one of the year's bloodiest months for Burkina Faso.
-On 14 November, the Jama'at Nasr al-Islam wal Muslimin attacked a gendarmerie in Inata, killing 53 people, including four civilians.
-The attack remains the heaviest loss of life by the Burkinabe military during the insurgency, and a major morale loss in the country.
-On 21 November, an attack in Foubé resulted in nine soldiers dead and ten civilians killed.
+On 14 November, the Jama'at Nasr al-Islam wal Muslimin attacked the gendarmerie in Inata, killing 53 people, including four civilians.
+The attack, which remains the greatest loss suffered by the Burkinabe military during the insurgency so far, was a major blow to government morale.
+On 21 November, an attack in Foubé resulted in nine Burkinabé soldiers and ten civilians killed.

 In December, a group of civilians stopped a French convoy in Kaya Department, alleging that France was secretly working with the jihadists.
 In a separate incident during that month, Islamists killed 41 people in an ambush, including the popular vigilante leader Ladji Yoro.
 Yoro was a central figure in the Volunteers for the Defense of the Homeland, or VDP for short, a pro-government militia that has taken a leading role in the country's struggle against Islamists.